 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
-Contact the nearest Embassy or Consulate of The Republic of the Union of Myanmar for the most up to date information.
+As visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice, you should always contact the nearest Embassy or Consulate of The Republic of the Union of Myanmar for the most up to date information.

-Travel to or from Burma by land border crossing is possible, but is restricted to a limited number of crossing points, which are within the area in which we advise you to reconsider your need to travel.
+Travel to or from Burma by land border crossing is possible, but is restricted to a limited number of crossing points, which are within areas in which we advise you to reconsider your need to travel.
 These are:

 - Tachilek (Shan State) – Mae Sai (Thailand border)